 He serves on the Pitt Business Alumni Board of Directors and is the representative for the KGSB Japan Alumni Network.
 He is also a member of the Society for Human Resource Management.

-Nakao is a true cosmopolitan, having traveled to more than 50 countries on business or for pleasure.
+Nakao is a true cosmopolitan, having traveled to approximately 60 countries on business or for pleasure.
 He is also an avid sports fan, particularly the Pittsburgh Steelers, the University of Pittsburgh Panthers football and basketball teams, Japan's Hanshin Tigers (baseball), and the Olympics.

 Bill Price, BSBA '98, JD '03